GeorgiosIoannouCoder/sorting-algorithms/README.md

 ### Key Feature

-1. **Exscessively test each Sorting Algorithm with random arrays of different sizes from 10 to 1000000.**
+1. **Excessively test each Sorting Algorithm with random arrays of different sizes from 10 to 1000000.**

 <p align="right"><a href="#readme-top">Back to top</a></p>